mlrun/demos/getting-started.md

 ### Storage

-If your data is not large and just a few files, it's likely the simplest approach is to read the files directly.
+If your data is not large and just a few files, likely the simplest approach is to read the files directly.

-In some cases where you may find the need to store large amounts of data, it is best to consider an object storage, such as [**Azure Blob Storage**](https://azure.microsoft.com/en-us/services/storage/blobs/).
-In case you need you need to access data using different patterns, check out [**MongoDB Atlas**](https://www.mongodb.com/cloud/atlas).
+In cases where you need to store large amounts of data, it is best to consider an object storage, such as [**Azure Blob Storage**](https://azure.microsoft.com/en-us/services/storage/blobs/).
+If you need to access data using different patterns, check out [**MongoDB Atlas**](https://www.mongodb.com/cloud/atlas).

-Iguazio is offering access to its multi-model data layer for storing and analyzing various types of data structures — such as NoSQL ("key-value") tables, time-series databases (TSDB), data streams, binary objects, and files.
+Iguazio is offering free access for hackathon participants to its multi-model data layer to store and analyze various types of data structures — such as NoSQL ("key-value") tables, time-series databases (TSDB), data streams, binary objects, and files.
 This is commonly referred to as **V3IO**.
-You can your assigned V3IO data layer by specifying the `V3IO_API`, `V3IO_USERNAME` and `V3IO_ACCESS_KEY` environment variables.
-Send an email to <hackathon@iguazio.com> to obtain your credentials.
+You can access your assigned V3IO data layer by specifying the `V3IO_API`, `V3IO_USERNAME` and `V3IO_ACCESS_KEY` environment variables.
+Send an email to <hackathon@iguazio.com> to get your credentials.

-If you have other specific data access needs, define these requirements first, it is very likely you'll find an open-source project or a service that can be used for your project.
+If you have other specific data access needs, first define the requirements and it's likely you'll find an open-source project or a service that can be used for your project.

 </details>